panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 });
 ```

 `response.json()` is a method on the Response object that lets you extract a JSON object from the response.
-The method returns a promise, so you have to await for the JSON: `await response.json()`.
+The method returns a promise, so you have to wait for the JSON: `await response.json()`.

 The response object offers a lot of useful methods (all returning promises):